deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Registrant is not whitelisted for this TLD.
     *   Requested domain does not require a claims notice.
 *   2305
+    *   The allocation token is not valid for this registrar.
+    *   The allocation token is not valid for this TLD.
     *   The allocation token was already redeemed.
 *   2306
     *   Anchor tenant domain create is for the wrong number of years.